 Collaborating with D’Addario to Make the GS Mini Bass

 A great example of the innovative spirit that connects Taylor and D’Addario is the development of our award-winning GS Mini Bass, launched in 2017.
-Andy had been exploring ways to take the compact proportions of the popular GS Mini and make a small, ergonomically friendly acoustic bass guitar — a radical notion given that the scale length was about 10 inches shorter than a typical bass.
+Andy had been exploring ways to take the compact proportions of the popular GS Mini and make a small, ergonomically friendly acoustic bass — a radical notion given that the scale length was about 10 inches shorter than a typical bass.
 A traditional string set simply wouldn’t be able to make accurate notes at that string scale length.

 Andy pitched his idea to D’Addario’s string engineering team, who proved to be hugely instrumental as a development partner.
 For more than a year, D’Addario’s team worked with Andy to develop a custom string formulation that would allow the bass to function.
 In the end, the collaboration yielded a unique solution — a nylon-core string overwound with a traditional phosphor bronze wrap wire.